Back

 A Guide to Optimal Rest

 Andrew Huberman, a noted Stanford University professor, is well-known for his valuable insights on improving human health.
 His latest advice focuses on a sleep protocol designed to enhance sleep quality.
 It is based on solid scientific research and offers straightforward strategies aimed at improving the quality of sleep.
-This article will discuss the simple yet effective steps Huberman recommends for a better night's rest, drawing on his scientific research and personal experiences.
+This article on Andrew Huberman's sleep routine will discuss the simple yet effective steps he recommends for a better night's rest, drawing on his scientific research and personal experiences.

 Sunlight Exposure